jjLugoCyS/IDS-Snort-Network-Monitoring/README.md

 Implement network monitoring using IDS and Snort to detect and analyze network threats, enhancing security through continuous monitoring and rapid response.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in configuring and deploying Snort.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Analyze network traffic to identify potential security threats.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Troubleshooting and resolving configuration issues.
+- Interpreting Snort alerts and logs for incident response.
+- Improving security posture through monitoring and response.

 ### Tools Used
 [Bullet Points - Remove this afterwards]